-During the 2019-2020 report period the City of Lake Forest took the following actions (on its own or in cooperation with regional partners and the Fair Housing Council of Orange County (FHCOC)) to overcome impediments to fair housing choice identified in the regional Al and demonstrate and implement its outreach capacity to provide outreach and education to assure community members are well aware of fair housing laws and rights:
+During the 2019-2020 report period the City of Lake Forest took the following actions (on its own or in cooperation with regional partners and the Fair Housing Council of Orange County (FHCOC)) to overcome impediments to fair housing choice identified in the regional AI and demonstrate and implement its outreach capacity to provide outreach and education to assure community members are well aware of fair housing laws and rights:

 - Fair Housing Community Education During 2019-20, the FHCOC regionally conducted or participated in 115 education and/or outreach activities, reaching a culturally and ethnically diverse audience, in which they made participants aware of fair housing laws and counseling services (including services to help households improve their readiness for a home purchase).
 Three of these activities took place in the city of Lake Forest.
 Regionally, over 1,900 people were served by these activities.
 Through its various regional outreach efforts FHCOC distributed over 36,150 pieces of literature on fair housing, FHCOC's services and other housing-related topics, in either English, Spanish or Vietnamese.
 Additionally, throughout Orange County FHCOC held 21 training sessions for rental property owners/managers.
 FHCOC presented 2 fair housing seminars for housing providers in cooperation with the Apartment Association of Orange County (AAOC), at AAOC's Santa Ana office.
 Nineteen general fair housing workshops intended for attendance by either housing consumers and/or providers were held throughout Orange County.
 One landlord workshop and two tenant workshops occurred in Lake Forest. - Fair Housing Enforcement On a regional basis, FHCOC staff received 96 allegations of housing discrimination and opened 40 cases where the allegations seemed sufficiently meritorious to warrant further investigation and/or action.
 Four allegations arose from Lake Forest, however none resulted in the opening of a case file involving housing in Lake Forest.
-On a regional basis, FHCOC also conducted 114 paired on-site, systemic tests for discriminatory rental housing practices, including 4 for real estate brokerage transactions and 4 for preapplication lending transactions, with 3 of these systemic tests occurring in Lake Forest.
+On a regional basis, FHCOC also conducted 114 paired on-site, systemic tests for discriminatory rental housing practices, including 4 for

-&lt;sup>8 Orange County Analysis of Impediments to Fair Housing Choice, Prepared by the Orange County Jurisdictions and the Lawyers' Committee for Civil Rights Under Law, August 6, 2020.
+8 Orange County Analysis of Impediments to Fair Housing Choice, Prepared by the Orange County Jurisdictions and the Lawyers' Committee for Civil Rights Under Law, August 6, 2020.

-&lt;sup>9 Orange County Analysis of Impediments to Fair Housing Choice, Prepared by the Orange County Jurisdictions and the Lawyers' Committee for Civil Rights Under Law, August 6, 2020.
+9 Orange County Analysis of Impediments to Fair Housing Choice, Prepared by the Orange County Jurisdictions and the Lawyers' Committee for Civil Rights Under Law, August 6, 2020.